My Favorite Ancestral Eating Natural Sweeteners as a Home Cook

 Refined white sugar is made through a process which extracts the natural sugars from sugar beets or sugarcane.
 It is extremely processed and retains no health benefits from the original source.

-Because of this, it causes blood sugar spikes and over time can lead to severe health issues.
+On the other hand, natural sugar is found in whole foods such as fruit, vegetables, and dairy.
 While you still want to eat natural sugar in moderation, it’s much healthier for you than refined sugar.

 Coconut Sugar